-

 After enjoying the Chedi’s delicious breakfast spread, you’ll navigate the old San Gotthard Pass Road.
 This is one of the more unique and often less trafficked driving roads in the Alps.
 From San Gotthard the route links up with the lesser known (but near perfect) Nufenen Pass which at just under 2500 metres, is the highest of the 5 passes surrounding Andermatt.

 Following lunch in one of the more unique restaurants on route, you will arrive in the town of Tasch and park your car in the secure parking lot alongside the platform where you’ll board the regular train that will take you the last part of the way to the car-free town of Zermatt (15-minute ride).
-On arrival in Zermatt you will be picked up at the station by one of the team from the Mont Cervin Palace and ‘driven’ to the hotel, which is located in the heart of this most Swiss of towns.
+On arrival in Zermatt you will be picked up at the station by one of the team from The Omnia and ‘driven’ to the hotel, which is perched on hillside overlooking this most Swiss of towns.

 Accommodation: 5 Star Mont Cervin Palace, Zermatt

-With no driving on the agenda, the day is yours to enjoy the Mont Cervin and it’s facilities, wander the town and sample it’s many bars and plethora of dining options, or explore the mountains surrounding the town.
+With no driving on the agenda, the day is yours to enjoy The Omnia and it’s facilities, wander the town and sample it’s many bars and plethora of dining options, or explore the mountains surrounding the town.

 Zermatt’s claim to fame is as the home of The Matterhorn, and there are views to be had all around the town.
 But, if you really want to get the best vistas of this unique mountain, a trip up the high-speed gondolas to the Matterhorn Glacier Paradise is the ideal option.
 For keen skiers, there’s glacier skiing available at the complex right across the summer months!